spacelift-io/user-documentation/docs/concepts/authorization/assigning-roles-api-keys.md

 ## Find role IDs

-To use custom roles in login policies, you need their role IDs:
+To use custom roles in login policies, you need their role slugs:

 1. Navigate to **Organization Settings** → **Access Control Center** → **Roles**.
 2. Click on the custom role you want to use.
-3. Click **Copy ID** from the role detail page.
+3. Click **Copy slug** from the role detail page.
-4. Use this ID in your login policy.
+4. Use this slug in your login policy.

 ## Troubleshooting